Bin-Cao/TCLRmodel/README.md

 + model.start(dataSet, correlation, minsize, threshold, mininc, gplearn = True)

-TCLR Version 1 is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
+TCLR（Version 1） is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
 TCLR can be executed through any python IDE

 **graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/. see user guide